FasterSpeeding/Yuyo/docs/usage/modals.md

 ![modal example](./images/modal_example.png)

-Modals take the shape of dialogue boxes which show up on top of everything for the user who triggered the relevant interaction (as shown above) and only support text input right now.
+Modals take the shape of dialogue boxes which show up on top of everything for the user who triggered the relevant interaction (as shown above)

 ### Declaring Modals

+The only field type supported for modals right now are text inputs.

+A modal can have up to 5 text inputs in it and there are two different flavours of text inputs: the default "sentence" style which only users input a single line of text and the "paragraph" style which allows multiple lines of text.

 There's several different ways to declare modals using Yuyo: